California Home Page Hero Image

 Wage Garnishment

-State law caps garnishment at the lesser of 20% of disposable earnings or 40% of the amount over 48× the applicable minimum wage (local minimums can apply).
-Bankruptcy can stop ongoing garnishments.
+State law caps garnishment at the lesser of 20% of disposable earnings or 40% of the amount over 48× the applicable (state or local) minimum wage.
+Bankruptcy can immediately stop ongoing garnishments.

 Vehicle Repossession